 Can you get by with one car instead of having two car payments?

 When we moved, I decided to leave my car behind.
-This means we only had one car payment, one insurance, and one car to refuel; this significantly cut our monthly expenses.
-When looking for jobs, I searched for the ones that we could carpool, that I could take public transit, or walk to.
+This means we only had one car payment, one insurance to pay, and one car to refuel; this significantly cut our monthly expenses.

 While it can be a bit annoying to navigate, it was worth it.
 If I ever needed the car, I could easily drop him at work that day.
 Also, the rare occasions where I would need to take a ride-share somewhere were still less than the monthly costs of another car.